oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

     ```
     <copy>
-    select
-  a.ID,
-  a.FILE_NAME,
-  a.MIME_TYPE,
-  a.OBJECT_STORAGE_URL,
-  a.CREATED,
-  a.CREATED_BY,
-  a.UPDATED,
-  a.UPDATED_BY,
-  a.STATUS,
-  case when a.STATUS = 'Pending Approval' then 'u-color-24' when a.STATUS = 'Approved' then 'u-color-20' end card_color,
-  a.DOC_AI_JSON,
-  b.FIELD_VALUE
-from
+    SELECT
+    A.ID,
+    A.FILE_NAME,
+    A.MIME_TYPE,
+    A.OBJECT_STORAGE_URL,
+    A.CREATED,
+    A.CREATED_BY,
+    A.UPDATED,
+    A.UPDATED_BY,
+    A.STATUS,
+    CASE
+        WHEN A.STATUS = 'Pending Approval' THEN
+            'u-color-24'
+        WHEN A.STATUS = 'Approved'         THEN
+            'u-color-20'
+    END CARD_COLOR,
+    A.DOC_AI_JSON,
+    B.FIELD_VALUE
+FROM
-  INV_UPLOAD a,
+    INV_UPLOAD     A,
-  DOCAI_RESPONSE b
+    DOCAI_RESPONSE B
-where
+WHERE
-  a.ID = b.DOCUMENT_ID
+        A.ID = B.DOCUMENT_ID
-  and b.FIELD_LABEL = 'InvoiceTotal'
+    AND B.FIELD_LABEL = 'InvoiceTotal'
      <copy>
      ```